DevMountain/node-3-afternoon/README.md

   * delete_product

 * Create a working SQL query for each one.
 You can use pgAdmin to test your queries against the database.

-__product schema__

-The product schema should have a name, a description, a price, and an image url.

 __create_product__